 Enrichment, an afternoon of activities for Upper School pupils, gives pupils opportunities to try new and varied activities that may not strictly fit into the curriculum, but that develops character, resilience, motivation and encourage them to pursue wider goals.
 It extends beyond the academic, technical or vocational and provides for pupils’ broader development, enabling them to develop and discover their interests and talents.
 It helps to teach life skills that benefit pupils beyond the classroom, and can develop an appreciation for cultural and community issues, teamwork and social responsibility.
 Pupils are able to make choices about the learning and activities they engage with and these include: dance, music, art, MFL, DT, enterprise, visits to local museums and art galleries, Commando Joe, multi-sports.
 Further opportunities are created depending on pupil feedback.

 Lifeskills is taught by class teachers weekly.
-Lifeskills includes cooking skills and the specialist cooking room is therefore timetabled.
-At Year 7/8 classes learn Lifeskills every week, for a double lesson and use the cooking room for approximately 1/3 of the time.
-Year 9/10 pupils use the cooking room every week as part of their Lifeskills lessons, for a 60 – 90 minute lesson.
-Year 11 pupils spend a whole morning learning Lifeskills, which will include cooking.
-Our Key Stage 2 pupils usually learn cooking skills in the classroom but may use the cooking room occasionally.
+Lifeskills lessons include cooking skills (using our specialist cooking room), basic first aid, travel training, careers and careers guidance.
 All pupils practice road safety skills and Lifeskills in context, out of school, including independent travel.
 Our Lifeskills Scheme of Work is progressive and covers a range of skills necessary to allow our pupils to live as independently as possible when they leave us and teachers structure their lessons through objective led planning from the Lifeskills Scheme of Work.

 Outdoor Learning is active learning in the outdoors and is timetabled weekly for our youngest pupils, taught by a specialist teacher.
 In Outdoor Learning pupils learn through what they do, through what they encounter and through what they discover.
 Learning outside the classroom supports the development of healthy and active lifestyles by offering pupils opportunities for physical activity, freedom and movement, and promoting a sense of well-being.